-The sweep type can be set to LIN, OCT or DEC.
+The .NOISE command can specify a linear sweep, decade logarithmic sweep, octave logarithmic sweep, or a data table of multivariate values.
 See the Xyce Reference Guide [3] for details.

-7.8.2 NOISE Voltage and Current Sources
+7.9.2.
+NOISE Voltage and Current Sources

 Noise analysis requires a reference AC source.
 Xyce assumes the AC source to be a cosine waveform at a specified phase angle.
 Its frequency must be defined in a separate ".NOISE" command defining the frequency for all the sources in the circuit.
 The unique information for the individual source is the name (which must start with "V" or "I"), the node numbers, the magnitude of the source, and its phase angle.
 Some examples are as follows: